ldsands/UsefulCodeSnippets/programming_languages/python/python_modules.md

 - So it turns out that creating a package in python is a mess.
 They have changed the way they've wanted to do it several times.
 They're still kind of in flux but they're settling on some improvements and there are now a few ways to go about making the package the "better way."
 I decided to use poetry which is kind of like a package maker and a virtual environment manager all in one.
 Below are some of the things I would need to use to do all of it again.
     - [A link that was very useful to me in doing this](https://www.ictshore.com/python/create-python-modules-tutorial/), [this link](https://dev.to/sivakon/python-poetry-35ec) was helpful in learning more about packaging a python package when using poetry.
-- first up is file structure below is an example of the structure I used for my package.
+- First up is file structure below is an example of the structure I used for my package.
-    - this will result in having to import like this: `import SandsPythonFunctions.ParquetFunctions as pf` then to use a function within that `ParquetFunctions.py` file `pf.function()`
+    - This will result in having to import like this: `import SandsPythonFunctions.ParquetFunctions as pf` then to use a function within that `ParquetFunctions.py` file `pf.function()`
-    - the tests folder and the file inside I will explain in the [Pytest](#pytest) section
+    - The tests folder and the file inside I will explain in the [Pytest](#pytest) section

     ```plaintext
     PackageName/